-Progress report for GNE20-238
+Final report for GNE20-238

-The research objective of this project is to evaluate the virulence of the entomopathogenic nematodes (EPN) Steinernema carpocapsae and S. riobrave (high = 200 Infective Juveniles (= IJs) per cm2, and low = 50 IJs per cm2) alone and in combination under laboratory condition using field-collected soil samples.
+Laboratory study: Evaluated the virulence of different dosages of the entomopathogenic nematodes (EPN) S. carpocapsae and S. riobrave (high = 200 Infective Juveniles (= IJs) per cm2, and low = 50 IJs per cm2) alone and in combination under laboratory condition using field-collected soil samples.

-The purpose of my project is to evaluate two promising entomopathogenic nematode (EPN) species to control larvae and pupae of the apple maggot fly, Rhagoletis pomonella (Diptera: Tephritidae), potentially leading to more sustainable management of this key apple pest.
-If my results are positive, growers may reduce insecticide use against AMF because they will have a low-cost biological control tool that is not currently available to control AMF.
+The purpose of my project was to evaluate two promising entomopathogenic nematode (EPNs) species to control larvae and pupae of the apple maggot fly, Rhagoletis pomonella (Diptera: Tephritidae), potentially leading to more sustainable management of this key apple pest.
+If successful, then growers could reduce insecticide use against R. pomonella because they will have a low-cost biological control tool that is not currently available to control this pest.

 For many years, apple growers in Massachusetts and other New England states have supported apple IPM.
 They are likely to adopt ecologically-based IPM tools and strategies if those options are economically feasible and effective.
 However, in recent years the bulk of research and extension efforts related to fruit pest management has focused on evaluating newer chemistries that could replace the use of broad-spectrum insecticides, and research aimed at developing alternative IPM methods for arthropod pest has decreased substantially.
 I believe research in the area of biological control of apple pests is needed.
 A survey of 88 commercial apple growers from Massachusetts and Rhode Island was implemented by Dr. J. C. Piñero (project advisor) in mid-April 2018.
 Survey results revealed that for 32% of the growers AMF is the most damaging pests in apple orchards.
 Most growers indicated that more IPM-oriented research is needed.